Do you sometimes forget the things you have to do?

 Things you have to do a few times a week

 Exercise is the most common activity people do a few times a week.
-The main problem is that people tend to rationalize that if I skip one day, I can make up for it in the next off-day, and then they never will.
+The main problem is we tend to rationalize that if I skip one day, we can make up for it in the next off-day, and then we don’t do it.